Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Introduction and motivation

-Sensitivity analysis for systems governed by partial differential equations (PDEs) has been a growing interest in recent years.
-The results of sensitivity analysis have a wide-range of applications in science and engineering, including optimization, parameter estimation, model simplification, optimal control, experimental design.
+Partial differential equations are used to model multidimensional dynamical systems and to describe a wide variety of phenomena such as sound, heat, fluid flow and quantum mechanics.
+Sensitivity analysis for multidimensional dynamical systems governed by partial differential equations has been a growing interest in recent years, since sensitivity results give us certain understanding of the stability of dynamical systems and prediction of their phase transitions if any.
+So far sensitivity results have had a wide-range of applications in science and engineering, including optimization, parameter estimation, model simplification, optimal control and experimental design.

 Recent progress in sensitivity analysis can be found, e.g. in \cite{S2005} for Burger's equation, \cite{RT2003} for Navier-Stokes equation, \cite{AGMR2010, M2002, M2011,MT2000} for elliptic and parabolic equations, \cite{ Bai,Ko06a, ManNorrisBai} for nonlinear kinetic equations, and references therein.
-This work contributes to the presently ongoing investigation of sensitivity analysis for optimal control problems governed by Hamilton-Jacobi-Bellman (HJB) equations.
+This work at hand contributes to the presently ongoing investigation of sensitivity analysis for partial differential equations and focuses on Hamilton-Jacobi-Bellman (HJB) equations.

-We start with a standard stochastic optimal control problem in a finite horizon, namely one agent controls her stochastic state evolution to optimise certain objective function within the horizon $T>0$.
-Instead of using a stochastic differential equation to describe the evolution, we associate the underlying controlled evolution to a family of linear operators, which depend on three parameters: time $t$, control $u$ and a Banach space valued parameter $\mu$.
-By applying techniques from operator theory, our framework covers not only diffusions, which are considered in most literature, but also a larger class of Markov evolutions.
+The Hamilton-Jacobi-Bellman equation is a central object of the stochastic control theory.
+The solution to the HJB equation is the so-called {\it value function} which gives the optimal payoff for a given stochastic dynamical system associated with certain payoff function.
+In the context of pension savings management, Macov\'a and Sevcovic \cite{MS2010} studied sensitivity analysis of the solution to a HJB equation with respect to real parameters such as the percentage of salary transferred to a pension fund and the saver's risk aversion.
+In this paper, we study the sensitivity of the solution to HJB equations with respect to a {\it functional} parameter.

+This work is motivated by the study of the mean field games methodology, which is a recently developed research area and has attracted massive attention.
+The mean field games methodology was developed independently by J.-M. Lasry and P.-L. Lions, see \cite{LL2006, GLL2010} and video lectures \cite{L}, and by M. Huang, R.P.
+Malham\'e and P. Caines, see \cite{HCM3, HCM07, HCM10,Hu10}.
+The Mean field games have exhibit their strong power in solving complex dynamical systems and have been applied in many areas, to name a few, including growth theory in economics \cite{LLG2010}, limit order books modelling in finance \cite{LLLL2014}, environmental policy design \cite{LST2010}.
+See \cite{GS2014} for a survey on mean field games models.